*Due to Covid-19, CIS will only be administered electronically (eCIS) only.*

 Policies pertaining to CIS administrations are found under the “Administering Surveys” section of the university’s CIS policies.

 Provisional Results will be posted on MyCIS starting Monday, December 21, and faculty will have until Wednesday, January 6 to review them before they are posted online for the public.

 **Exception: Unlike in previous semesters, provisional eCIS results for the School of Law will post on December 21, the same day as all other schools and academic organizations.

 *Survey results are eligible for inclusion on the CIS Results Site only if:

-- Configuration of the Class Unique Number(s) is consistent with that as defined for a course by the Office of Institutional Reporting, Research, & Information System (IRRIS); this is referred to as a "Recognized" record.
-(Results for "Unrecognized" CIS records post to the Unrecognized CIS Results page within MyCIS.)
+- Configuration of the Class Unique Number(s) is consistent with that as defined for a course by the Office of Institutional Reporting, Research, & Information System (IRRIS).

 - The record contains at least five responses